Jerry Hill was elected to the California Senate in November 2012 and took his oath of office in the state Capitol on

 Senator Hill joined the state Legislature’s upper house with a strong track record of leadership consisting of over 20 years of public service as an elected official.
-He was the mayor of the city of San Mateo, and he served on the San Mateo County Board of Supervisors before he was elected to the state Assembly.
+He was the mayor of the city of San Mateo, he served on the San Mateo County Board of Supervisors and he was a member of the state Assembly.
 While serving in local government he preserved thousands of acres of open space, established one of the state’s first anti-smoking ordinances, expanded health care coverage for over 17,000 children in the county, and created a new homeless shelter in San Mateo County.

 Taking office in the Assembly in 2008, he quickly established himself as a thoughtful and dynamic state lawmaker.
 His legislation signed while in the Assembly saved the state millions of dollars through increased efficiency; improved gas pipeline safety; qualified the state for National Popular Vote; cracked down on repeat DUI offenders, underage drinking on party buses and on retailers who sell tobacco to minors; and brought solar jobs to the region.